IvLabs/person_following_bot/README.md

 ### Run the tracking code
 - First install all requirements using `pip3 install requirements.txt`.
 Hardware requirements can be found [here](#dependencies)
+- Download Yolov3 weight file from [here](https://pjreddie.com/media/files/yolov3.weights) and place it inside the cloned repo.
 - Run the [follow.py](follow.py) code to see the output

 ## Dependencies